farm-ng/amiga-dev-kit/website/docs/farm-tools/three-point.md

      width="200"
      height="200" />

+7. Connect the Leveling Box Arms between the 3-point lower lift arms and the 3 point bridge weldment using bolts, washers, nylon lock nuts.
+Make sure the ball end is connected to the  3 point bridge weldment and the forked end is connected to the 3-point lower lift arms.

-6. Connect the turnbuckles to the arm links and the 3 point backplate.
+8. Connect the turnbuckles to the arm links and the 3 point backplate.
      <img src="https://github.com/farm-ng/amiga-dev-kit/assets/64480560/8282a4b6-6976-4fca-a39d-a7e040acaed9"
      width="320"
      height="200" />

-7. Connect the 3point cylinder actuator to back plate and the upper 3point linkage.
+9. Connect the 3point cylinder actuator to back plate and the upper 3point linkage.
+Secure the cylinder with the slider pin and  lock it up with the
+1/4" lynch pins.

      <img src="https://github.com/farm-ng/amiga-dev-kit/assets/64480560/451e1e25-c493-400f-9d7b-5c0009677ed3"
      width="280"
      height="200" />